Smawllie/python-projects/chromosome-reader/README.md

 - Concise and descriptive docstrings and internal comments
 - UML diagrams
 - Rigorous testing in chromosome-reader.test including edge cases
-- Utilization of dictionaries and inheritance,
+- Utilization of dictionaries and inheritance
 - Clear application to genetics and other biologies